The Forgotten Kid on Team ACE: Trevor Shanks

-We start out with an interview from Team ACE rider, Trevor Shanks who was on the team with the likes of Nicky Matthews, Pete Middleton, Cav Stutt and Andy Ruffell but his name isn’t really mentioned as much when Team ACE is brought up.
-We thought it would be cool to get some insight and thoughts from Trevor.
-Since this interview we have managed to connect with Cav Strutt and some other Team ACE riders so look for a Part 2 down the road.
+This interview is with original Team ACE rider Trevor Shanks, who rode alongside the likes of Nicky Matthews, Pete Middleton, Cav Strutt, and Andy Ruffell, yet his name isn’t mentioned as often when Team ACE comes up.
+We thought it would be cool to get some insight and thoughts from Trevor, and to help tell more of the Team ACE story from someone who was there.

 1795738_1448957225335424_180719753_n 2